 Intense, long, certain, speedy, fruitful, pure -

-Such marks in
+Such marks inpleasures and in pains endure.

-pleasures and in pains endure.
+Such marks inpleasures and in pains endure.

-Such pleasures seek if
+Such pleasures seek ifprivate be thy end:

-public, wide let them extend.
+If it bepublic, wide let them extend.

-pains avoid, whichever be thy view:
+Suchpains avoid, whichever be thy view:

-must come, let them extend to few.
+If painsmust come, let them extend to few.

 Many contemporaries found Bentham's view of the good too narrow; he seemed concerned only with maximising pleasure, saying "all things being equal, pushpin is equal to poetry.'
 John Stuart Mill, though deeply influenced by Bentham (who helped devise his ambitious education with his father James, a friend and fellow thinker), was concerned to defend 'higher pleasures.'
 He argued that even a utilitarian could think it 'better to be Socrates dissatisfied than a fool satisfied', because those who properly experience the pleasures of Pushkin and pushpin prefer the former.
 This won't be because Pushkin is more pleasurable, narrowly understood; he might be said to give more happiness in the long term, but this only shows how vague a term 'happiness' is, and how it cannot be understood hedonistically.